jeremiah-c-leary/hdl-component-manager/docs/source/theory_of_operation/component_directory.rst

        +-- 3.0.0

 With this directory structure in the repository, differences between releases can be easily determined by comparing the two release URLs.
-You also have a complete history of all the releases visible.
+A complete history of all the releases visible.